ManoharIIMK/Machine-Learning-in-Python/README.md

 # Machine-Learning-in-Python
-#### This folder contains Python worked examples and the working software to practice.
+#### This folder contains Python projects, PoCs and worked examples - the working software to practice.